Go On A Bad Habit Diet For 30 Days

 What Are Habits?

-Habits are behaviors that we repeatedly perform regularly and often unconsciously.
+Habits are behaviors we repeatedly perform, often unconsciously.

-They are automatic responses to triggers, involving actions, routines, and thought patterns.
+They are automatic responses to triggers that involve actions, routines, and thought patterns.

 There are typically three components:

-1. Cue or Trigger: This is the signal that initiates the routine.
+1. Cue or Trigger: The signal that initiates the routine.
 It could be a specific time of day, a particular location, an emotional state, or even another action.

-2. Routine: The routine is the behavior itself, the action or series of actions that make up the habit.
+2. Routine: The routine refers to the behavior itself, specifically the action or series of actions that comprise the habit.

 3. Reward: The benefit or payoff we get from engaging in the practice.
 It could be a sense of accomplishment, pleasure, relief, or any other form of gratification.